mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 float, or an integer) and return a boolean value.
 They make no use of the current context, and do not affect the state of the flags.

-.. autofunction:: is_nan(x)
+.. autofunction:: is_nan
-.. autofunction:: is_inf(x)
+.. autofunction:: is_inf
-.. autofunction:: is_zero(x)
+.. autofunction:: is_zero
-.. autofunction:: is_finite(x)
+.. autofunction:: is_finite
-.. autofunction:: is_negative(x)
+.. autofunction:: is_negative
-.. autofunction:: is_integer(x)
+.. autofunction:: is_integer

 Miscellaneous functions
 """""""""""""""""""""""

-.. function:: next_up(x)
+.. autofunction:: next_up

-   Return the least representable BigFloat that's strictly greater than x.
-   This operation is quiet:  it doesn't affect any of the flags.

-.. function:: next_down(x)
+.. autofunction:: next_down

-   Return the greatest representable BigFloat that's strictly less than x.
-   This operation is quiet:  it doesn't affect any of the flags.

 Flags